 Though this book doesn't follow a linear chronology, it reflects Sol's fragmented memory and trauma.
 As a young woman limited by the comfort of her wealth, she seeks to overthrow the Marcos regime.
 Spying on the American generals and Philippine elite from her own fancy dinner table, Sol's loyalties struggle between her family, homeland, and her insurgent student friends.
 Politically charged, lyrical, and eye-opening, this is a must-read.

 The Backdrop: New York, Washington, D.C., and the French Riveria during the Cold War

-When a Russian spy who's expertly infiltrated Washington society gets his hands on a top-secret NATO memorandum, a high-profile CIA officer's cover is blown in Moscow, and now everyone is racing against time to find out who the Russian spy actually is.
+When a Russian spy who's expertly infiltrated Washington society gets his hands on a top-secret NATO memorandum, a high-profile CIA officer's cover is blown in Moscow.
+Now, everyone is racing against time to uncover who the Russian spy actually is.

 The Backdrop: 1975 Vietnam and Los Angeles

 A half-French, half-Vietnamese double agent relocates to America after the fall of Saigon, and betrayal, both personal and political, ensues.
 At once a love story and a spy novel about the legacy and evils of colonialism, the Vietnam War, and ensuing refugee experience in the U.S. you won't soon forget The Sympathizer.
 It's satirical, sharp, suspenseful, and poignant.